By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

 OCD and Anxiety

 Though no longer classified as an anxiety disorder, OCD is still strongly linked with anxiety.
 Many adults and teens with OCD have a fear of what will happen in the future and a strong desire to try to control the environment around them.
 These are common features of anxiety.
-Further, if untreated, specific obsessions associated with an OCD disorder can contribute to the development of generalized anxiety disorder which can exacerbate unhealthy behaviors like isolating or alcohol use.
+Further, if untreated, specific obsessions associated with an OCD disorder can contribute to the development of generalized anxiety disorder which can exacerbate unhealthy behaviors like isolation or substance use.

-OCD and Alcohol or Substance Use
+OCD and Substance Use

 Someone with symptoms that could be connected to many disorders should have a thorough psychiatric assessment to determine which symptoms are part of a constellation of symptoms caused by OCD and which symptoms are in fact caused by a separate co-occurring disorder.
 Sometimes, the related mood and anxiety symptoms resolve with effective treatment of OCD.
 In other circumstances, such co-occurring disorders require interventions in addition to those used to treat OCD.